Indian Institute of Management Tiruchirappalli

 The Indian Institute of Management - Tiruchirappalli (IIM-Trichy or IIM-T) is an autonomous public business school located in Tiruchirappalli, Tamilnadu in India.
-The eleventh IIM, it was instituted on 4 January 2011.
+The eleventh IIM was instituted on 4 January 2011.
 It has been ranked 16th among management schools by NIRF.
 It operates from its campus spread over 175 acres of land, about 11 km from Tiruchirappalli International Airport.
 It also has a satellite campus in Chennai for executive education.
-It offers full-time, executive and doctoral programs in business management.
+It offers full-time, executive, and doctoral programs in business management.

 Campus

-The campus of Indian Institute of Management Tiruchirappalli is located on a 172.27 acre land on the Tiruchirappalli-Pudukkottai highway.
-The ₹584 crore campus consists of student hostels, faculty residences, a library, recreational facilities and Executive Residences.
+The campus of the Indian Institute of Management, Tiruchirappalli, is located on 172.27 acre land on the Tiruchirappalli-Pudukkottai highway.
+The ₹584 crore campus consists of student hostels, faculty residences, a library, recreational facilities, and Executive Residences.

 IIM Tiruchirappalli set up a satellite campus at Chennai in the year 2012.
 It offers a two-year postgraduate programme for working professionals from this campus.

 Academics

 Academic programs

-IIM Trichy offers a two-year full-time residential Post Graduate Programme in Management (PGPM), a two-year Post Graduate Programme in Business Management (PGPBM) for working executives at Chennai campus, and a Fellow Programme in Management (FPM) for Doctor of Business Administration candidates.
-In the year 2020, IIM Trichy launched a Post Graduate Programme in Human Resources Management (PGPM-HR) at its Trichy campus.
+IIM Trichy offers a two-year full-time residential Post Graduate Programme in Management (PGPM), a two-year Post Graduate Programme in Business Management (PGPBM) for working executives at the Chennai campus, and a Fellow Programme in Management (FPM) for Doctor of Business Administration candidates.
+In the year 2020, IIM Trichy launched a Postgraduate Programme in Human Resources Management (PGPM-HR) at its Trichy campus.

 Admission Process

-The admission for the two-year full-time residential Post Graduate Programme in Management (PGP) and Post Graduate Programme in Human Resources Management (PGPM-HR) is through the Common Admission Test (CAT) scores followed by the Common Admission Process (CAP), where the 10 new and baby IIMs take part.
+The admission for the two-year full-time residential Postgraduate Programme in Management (PGP) and Postgraduate Programme in Human Resources Management (PGPM-HR) is through the Common Admission Test (CAT) scores followed by the Common Admission Process (CAP), where the 10 new and baby IIMs take part.
 The CAP consists of a written-ability test (WAT) followed by an interview.
-Based on the past academic performances, work experience, CAT scores and CAP scores, students are offered admission into this programs.
-The total intake for the following batch 2021-23 was 230 students for pgpm and 30 for pgpm-hr.
+Based on the past academic performances, work experience, CAT scores, and CAP scores, students are offered admission into these programs.
+The total intake for the following batch, 2021-23, was 230 students for PGPM and 30 for PGPM-HR.